 Men tend to be working out of the community, so women and children bear the brunt of the lack of safe drinking water.
 The RURAL WATER PROJECT decreases illness and brings health to families by allowing local communities to be in control of their own water sources.

 One Hundred For Haiti has taken responsibility for the building, maintaining, and repairing of forty tanks in the Ranquitte region.

 These tanks catch water flowing directly from natural springs.
 That water is then treated to kill cholera and then from there the local population can access the water to drink and use, etc. Any natural disaster or even a major storm can re-introduce cholera to the water supply and these tanks will save lives by killing the cholera at the source.
 We are affecting thousands of families with this work.

-We estimate that 20,000 people will be protected from death by cholera.
+We estimate that 20,000 people will be protected from cholera.
 Exact population estimates are difficult to ascertain in areas this rural.

 We use local labor and we interview local people.
 This is where we are different.
 We listen.
 We act when its needed.
 And we support the people of Haiti to save lives directly.
 You can help make this happen.

-HEALTHY KIDS, HEALTHY FUTURE – Feeding local youth
+HEALTHY KIDS, HEALTHY FUTURE: Feeding local youth – Ranquitte Region, Haiti

-While in Haiti last year, we learned firsthand that our in-country coordinator in Haiti was personally funding a feeding program out of his pocket for 15 children in his rural community, feeding them twice a week so they wouldn’t have to go to school hungry.
+While in Haiti in 2018, we learned firsthand that our in-country coordinator in Haiti was personally funding a feeding program out of his pocket for 15 children in his rural community, feeding them twice a week so they wouldn’t have to go to school hungry.

 Thanks to your donations throughout they year, especially the recurring monthly donations, we were able to support our friend to help him expand his feeding program.